javiln8/kubnerable/README.md

 For testing purposes, there is a Kind setup for bootstrapping a cluster with vulnerable predefined scenarios.
 For more info, check the following [README](kubnerable_cluster/README.md).

+*This project was done as part of my Master's Thesis and as an excuse to learn Go from scratch 🐹*

 ## Features
 ![Kubnerable Execution](images/execution_example.png)
 * Out-cluster resource vulnerabilities scanning